 The Office of Adaptive Services strictly adheres to confidentiality guidelines.
-Individuals who receive services from this Office will do so on the premise that only the individual, Office staff and in some cases, instructors, are aware of this partnership.
+Individuals who receive services will do so on the premise that only the individual, office staff and in some cases, instructors, are aware of this partnership.
 The following details the confidentiality guidelines.

-- Documentation is kept in a locked cabinet and is available only to the Director and Office staff.
+- Documentation is kept in a locked cabinet and is available only to the office staff.
 The individual has the right to review his or her file upon request, but the file is not allowed to leave the Office.

 - Testing accommodations will be handled in such a fashion that the individual and the instructor are the only ones who know about the accommodation.
 The Office of Adaptive Services strives to maintain confidentiality throughout this process.

-- In accordance with the Family Education Rights and Privacy Act of 1974 (FERPA), all information regarding the individual’s acquired services, accommodations, testing circumstances and grades are ONLY seen by the Director of the Office of Adaptive Services and the student.
-The Director is NOT allowed to discuss individual situations with ANYONE.
-The Release to a Third Party form can be completed by the individual, thus allowing the Director to discuss the individual’s status with members of a third party, but ONLY in a general fashion.
+- In accordance with the Family Education Rights and Privacy Act of 1974 (FERPA), all information regarding the individual’s acquired services, accommodations, testing circumstances and grades are ONLY seen by the office staff and the student.
+The Release to a Third Party form can be completed by the individual, thus allowing office staff to discuss the individual’s status with members of a third party, but ONLY in a general fashion.
 It is up to the individual to decide whom he or she wants knowing academic status.

 Download the FERPA Policies [.pdf - 198kb]